 The California Government Code stipulates certain percentage limitations on the amount that can be invested in any one issuer as noted on the table at Section B above.
 The Authority's Investment Policy does not place any further restrictions on the maximum investment in any one issuer.
-Investments in any one issuer, other than U. S. Treasury securities, money market mutual funds, and the California Local Agency Investment Fund, that represent 5% or more of total Authority investments are as follows at June 30, 2012:
+Investments in any one issuer, other than U. S. Treasury securities, money market mutual funds, the California Local Agency Investment Fund, the California Asset Management Pool and the City of Roseville Investment Pool, that represent 5% or more of total Authority investments are as follows at June 30, 2013: